 It’s noticeable that light weight was a particular obsession during the 1970’s and early 1980’s.
 The absence of Shimano product (with Dura-Ace 7100 the notable exception to the rule) is also striking.

-The weight shown is without a hanger plate, for examples which I weighed with a hanger plate, I have estimated a hanger plate as weighing 35g (except in the case of the Gian Robert where I have guessed 25g).
+The derailleurs are shown in order of weight, with the lightest first.
+I have worked with the the weight without a hanger plate.
+For examples that I weighed with a hanger plate, I have estimated a hanger plate as weighing 35g (except in the case of the Gian Robert where I have guessed 25g).

 Gian Robert Competition 1978?